clemrho/UIPathFinder/README.md

 > "Big Brother is Watching You."  --- _1984_

 UIPathFinder is a web app that helps UIUC students plan their day as a sequence of activities and locations on campus.
-It combines a React frontend, an API backend, and an LLM/RAG layer that will ground suggestions in real campus data.
+It combines a React frontend, an API backend, and an LLM layer that is grounded with campus data (buildings, weather, restaurants, and user history stored locally).

 The current version focuses on:
 - A full user flow (Auth0 login or local guest → main planner → history → favorites).
-- LLM-based schedule generation via Fireworks.ai with three models.
+- LLM-based schedule generation via Fireworks.ai with two models (Qwen3 VL 30B, Llama v3.3).
-- Local SQLite storage for histories and building-usage stats (no MongoDB required).
+- Local SQLite storage for histories, building-usage stats, and restaurant context (no MongoDB required).
 - A robust output contract: every model returns a JSON schedule plus a textual `reason`, with a consistent fallback if context is insufficient.

 ---